 - biomedical innovations that combat the threat of antimicrobial resistance.

-Your project must align with one of these innovation areas:
+Projects can align with one of these innovation areas (non-exhaustive list):

 - medical technologies and devices;